Top 10 Best Places to Retire in North Carolina in 2022

 7 – Hickory, North Carolina

 Believe it or not, retirees across the country are drawn to Hickory.
-The Catawba County city is one of the most beautiful towns in the state.
+The Catawba County city is one of the most beautiful in the state.
 It’s also great for sports fans looking to live outside the major cities.

 Hickory is home to the Crawdads, a minor league baseball team with great history.
 There’s also the Hickory Motor Speedway, which is known as the “Birthplace of the NASCAR Stars.”